Hollywood Goes Krazy: Plot

 On the run, Krazy tries to hide behind a house with removable parts, then behind Laurel and Hardy.
 But with a little help from the real Charlie Chaplin who is throwing pies, Krazy finally loses the guard.
+Finally film comedian Joe E. Brown swings a club at a few golf balls.

 Krazy, at last, reaches the sound stage where the spaniel is in trouble.
 Krazy lands punches, and knocks out the villainous casting director.
 It turns out the scene involving the spaniel and the casting director is part of a movie scene being shot.
 The director is not happy with Krazy's unwanted approach.
 The director then picks up and slams Krazy to the ground.